-And so the prince did as she wished, and stayed at home.
+And so the prince did as she wished, and he stayed at home.

-That evening the magic stool flew so unsteadily that they could hardly keep their seats, and at last the fairy exclaimed, "There is only one reason that it should jerk like this!
+That evening when she and her fairy friend flew through the air on the magic stoo, it flew so unsteadily that they could hardly keep their seats.
+At last the fairy exclaimed, "There is only one reason that it should jerk like this!
 You must have been talking to your husband!"

 And Dorani replied, "Yes, I have spoken!"
 But no more would she say.

-That night Dorani sang so marvelously that at the end the rajah Indra rose up and vowed that she might ask what she would and he would give it to her.
-At first she was silent; but, when he pressed her, she said, "If you insist, then I request the magic lute."
+That night Dorani sang so marvelously that at the end the rajah Indra rose up and vowed that she might ask whatever she liked and he would give it to her.
+At first she was silent.
+But when he pressed her, she said, "If you insist, then I request the magic lute."

 The rajah, when he heard this, was displeased with himself for having made so rash a promise, because he valued the magic lute that played by itself above all his possessions.
 But as he had promised, so he must perform.

-Dorani bowed her head silently as she took the lute, and passed with the fairy out of the great gate, where the stool awaited them.
+Dorani bowed her head silently as she took the lute.
+She passed with the fairy out of the great gate, where the stool awaited them.
 More unsteadily than ever, it flew back to earth.

-When Dorani got to the palace that morning she asked the prince whether he had dreamt again.
-He laughed with happiness, for this time she had spoken to him of her own free will, and he replied, "No, but I begin to dream now - not of what has happened in the past, but of what may happen in the future."
+When Dorani got to the palace that morning she asked the prince whether he had dreamed again.
+He laughed with happiness, for this time she had spoken to him of her own free will.
+He replied, "No, but I begin to dream now - not of what has happened in the past, but of what may happen in the future."